MaiLa24/mdnuc/README.md

 1. Instead of manually entering the waypoints one by one, a txt file is sent where each row indicates the coordinates of a waypoint (x, y).
 2. When the robot reaches the last waypoint, a message is sent to the /save_pointcloud topic.
 This is used in the pointcloud_saver node in the wamv_wayinding package.
 3. There is a new parameter called `doors_file`.
-This parameter is used in the lidar_filter node of the wamv_wayfinding package to notify when to change the LiDAR angle.
+This parameter is used in the lidar_angle_controller node of the wamv_wayfinding package to notify when to change the LiDAR opening angle.

 #### utils